jbrown1618/vector/docs/api/vector.calculateludecomposition.md

 ## calculateLUDecomposition() function

-Uses the Doolittle algorithm to calculate the LU Decomposition of a matrix A. That is, a lower-triangular matrix L, an upper-triangular matrix U, and a row permutation matrix P such that \_PA = LU\_
+Uses the Doolittle algorithm to calculate the LU Decomposition of a matrix A.

 <b>Signature:</b>